Team LeBron wins NBA All-Star Game 157-155 in revamped format

 CHICAGO (AP) - Kawhi Leonard scored 30, LeBron James scored 23 and Chicago product Anthony Davis finished with 20 points after hitting the winning free throw to lift Team LeBron to a 157-155 victory over Team Giannis in the NBA All-Star Game.

 Leonard was named the first Kobe Bryant All-Star MVP and made eight 3-pointers to finish one shy of Paul George’s All-Star record in 2016.
+The league renamed the MVP trophy after Bryant on Saturday.

 Davis missed the first attempt at the winning free throw, then sank it, after Kyle Lowry grabbed him as he attempted to catch a pass in the paint.